smartin015/bluetooth_aircraft_rangefinder/README.md

 In order to receive messages, the android app first turns on its own notifications when there's BLE data for a particular characteristic, then it sends a message to the device (via its CCCD, or Client Configuration Characteristic Descriptor) asking it to send periodic notifications.

-Most of the business logic in the app lives in `DeviceControlActivity.java`
+Most of the business logic in the app lives in `DeviceControlActivity.java`.